 Responsibilities of the Respondent

-A respondent is not required to attend a hearing, however a decision will still be made regardless of whether or not the respondent is present.
+A respondent is not required to attend a hearing; however a decision will still be made regardless of whether or not the respondent is present.
 The respondent must be truthful.
-The respondent is subject to referral to the Formal Conduct Process if they knowingly lie to the board.
+The respondent is subject to referral for a community standards violation if they knowingly lie to the board.

 Rights of the Respondent